Bridging Weakly-Supervised Learning and VLM Distillation: Noisy Partial Label Learning for Efficient Downstream Adaptation: Experiments

 We compare the performances of our method with various types of NPLL methods under partial label annotations: CR-DPLL \cite{wu2022revisiting}, ALIM-Onehot and ALIM-Scale \cite{xu2024alim}, in which CR-DPLL aims to learn from clean partial labels and ALIM-Onehot and ALIM-Scale are able to deal with noisy candidates.
 We also compare with DivideMix \cite{li2020dividemix}, which is a state-of-the-art noisy label learning method, using single labels annotated by VLMs.

-We also compare our approach with three widely-adopted pre-trained model application paradigms: Zero-shot inference operates by leveraging the pre-trained model’s intrinsic knowledge and natural language task descriptions (e.g., instructional prompts or example demonstrations) to directly infer outputs for unseen tasks, eliminating the need for task-specific training data through semantic alignment between model parameters and task semantics; Unsupervised knowledge distillation (KD) transfers knowledge from a large "teacher" model to a smaller "student" model in an unlabeled data setting, where the student model is optimized to mimic the teacher’s output distributions (e.g., class logits or hidden-layer representations) without access to explicit task-relevant labels, aiming to improve efficiency or adapt to resource-constrained environments; Few-shot fine-tuning refers to fine-tuning models with minimal labeled examples while typically freezing most pre-trained parameters and introducing minimal trainable parameters, exemplified by prompt learning, which constructs task-specific textual templates and adapts prompt parameters or output layers to transform tasks into language-model-friendly formats, and LoRA (Low-Rank Adaptation), which fine-tunes only added low-rank matrix parameters to enable efficient adaptation with reduced computational costs.
-For zero-shot inference, unsupervised KD and DivideMix, we record the performances with single prompt template as well as using the average of predicted probabilities of multiple prompt templates (superscript with asterisks for distinction) for comprehensive comparison.
+We also compare our approach with three widely-adopted pre-trained model application paradigms: \begin{itemize} \item \textbf{Zero-shot inference} operates by leveraging the pre-trained model’s intrinsic knowledge and natural language task descriptions (e.g., instructional prompts or example demonstrations) to directly infer outputs for unseen tasks, eliminating the need for task-specific training data through semantic alignment between model parameters and task semantics;

+\item \textbf{Unsupervised knowledge distillation} (KD) transfers knowledge from a large "teacher" model to a smaller "student" model in an unlabeled data setting, where the student model is optimized to mimic the teacher’s output distributions (e.g., class logits or hidden-layer representations) without access to explicit task-relevant labels, aiming to improve efficiency or adapt to resource-constrained environments;

+\item \textbf{Few-shot fine-tuning} refers to fine-tuning models with minimal labeled examples while typically freezing most pre-trained parameters and introducing minimal trainable parameters, exemplified by prompt learning, which constructs task-specific textual templates and adapts prompt parameters or output layers to transform tasks into language-model-friendly formats, and LoRA (Low-Rank Adaptation), which fine-tunes only added low-rank matrix parameters to enable efficient adaptation with reduced computational costs. \end{itemize}

+For zero-shot inference, unsupervised KD and DivideMix, which learn from single labels, we record the performances with single prompt template as well as using the average of predicted probabilities of multiple prompt templates (superscript with asterisks for distinction) for comprehensive comparison.